Tāmati Wāka Nene: Commitment to Governor FitzRoy

+Flagstaff War

-After the Battle of Kororāreka, Hone Heke and Te Ruki Kawiti and their warriors travelled inland to Lake Ōmāpere near to Kaikohe some 20 mi, or two days travel, from the Bay of Islands.
+After the Battle of Kororāreka, Hōne Heke and Te Ruki Kawiti and their warriors travelled inland to Lake Ōmāpere near to Kaikohe some 20 mi, or two days travel, from the Bay of Islands.
 Nene built a pā close to Lake Ōmāpere.
-Heke's pā named Puketutu, was 2 mi away, while it is sometimes named as "Te Mawhe" however the hill of that name is some distance to the north-east.
+Heke's pā, named Puketutu, was 2 mi away, while it is sometimes named as "Te Mawhe", however the hill of that name is some distance to the north-east.

 In April 1845, during the time that the colonial forces were gathering in the Bay of Islands, the warriors of Heke and Nene fought many skirmishes on the small hill named Taumata-Karamu that was between the two pās and on open country between Ōkaihau and Te Ahuahu.
 Heke's force numbered about three hundred men; Kawiti joined Heke towards the end of April with another hundred and fifty warriors.
-Opposing Heke and Kawiti were about four hundred warriors that supported Tāmati Wāka Nene including his brother Eruera Maihi Patuone and the chiefs, Makoare Te Taonui and his brother Aperahama Taonui, Mohi Tawhai, Arama Karaka Pi and Nōpera Panakareao.
+Opposing Heke and Kawiti were about four hundred warriors that supported Tāmati Wāka Nene, including his brother Eruera Maihi Patuone and the chiefs Makoare Te Taonui and his son Aperahama Taonui, Mohi Tawhai, Arama Karaka Pi and Nōpera Panakareao.
 F. E. Maning, Jacky Marmon and John Webster, of Opononi, Hokianga were three Pākehā Māori (a European turned native) who volunteered to fight with Nene and fought alongside the warriors from Hokianga.
 Webster used a rifle (a novel weapon at that time) and had made two hundred cartridges.

-The colonial forces under the command of Lieutenant Colonel William Hulme, arrived at Heke's Pā at Puketutu on 7 May 1845.
-Lieutenant Colonel Hulme and his second in command Major Cyprian Bridge made an inspection of Heke's Pā and found it to be quite formidable.
+The colonial forces under the command of Lieutenant Colonel William Hulme arrived at Heke's pā at Puketutu on 7 May 1845.
+Lieutenant Colonel Hulme and his second in command Major Cyprian Bridge made an inspection of the pā and found it to be quite formidable.
 Lacking any better plan they decided on a frontal assault the following day.
 The attack was a failure and the forces retreated to the Bay of Islands.
-Lieutenant Colonel Hulme returned to Auckland and was replaced by Lieutenant Colonel Despard, a soldier who did very little to inspire any confidence in Wāka Nene.
+Lieutenant Colonel Hulme returned to Auckland and was replaced by Lieutenant Colonel Henry Despard, a soldier who did very little to inspire any confidence in Wāka Nene.